cloudwego/cloudwego.github.io/content/en/docs/hertz/reference/json.md

 ## Compatibility With `encoding/json`

 Currently, Hertz uses the default configuration for Sonic (i.e.`sonic.ConfigDefault`, which behaves different from JSON `encoding/json`.
-Specifically, by default, Sonic are configured to
+Specifically, by default, Sonic are configured to:
 - disable html escape: Sonic will not escape HTML's special characters
 - disable key-sort by default: Sonic will not sort json based on keys

+To find more about the compatibility with `encoding/json`, you may want to see [sonic#Compatibility](https://github.com/bytedance/sonic#compatibility).
-You may configure sonic to behave exactly the same way as `encoding/json` by calling `ResetJSONMarshaler` for render.
+You may change Sonic's behavior (e.g. behaving exactly the same way as `encoding/json`) by calling `ResetJSONMarshaler` for render.

 ```go
 render.ResetJSONMarshaler(sonic.ConfigStd.Marshal)